-When you are in Sedalia, you'll notice that it is more blue-collar than most other communities in America.
-36.07% of Sedalia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Sedalia is generally considered to be a blue-collar town.
+36.07% of the Sedalia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sedalia is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Sedalia who work in sales jobs (31.15%), computer science and math (13.11%), and law enforcement and fire fighting (11.48%).

 Also of interest is that Sedalia has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Sedalia is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

 Overall, Sedalia’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Sedalia is worth considering.